okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-system-log-events/index.md

 ## DebugContext object

-For some types of events, the fields provided in other response objects aren't sufficient to adequately describe the operations that the event has performed.
+For some event types, the fields provided in other response objects aren't sufficient to adequately describe the operations that the event has performed.
 In such cases, the [DebugContext](/docs/reference/api/system-log/#debugcontext-object) object provides a way to store additional information.

 ## DebugContext object properties for rate limiting